GiasuddinvuiyaBD/nextjs13-crash-course/nextjs13-crash/README.md

 ## Layout part
 If i want to show something all out application.
 For this perpose we use layout file in nexjs13.

+## Matadata API.
+Inside the matadata we can set global data like title,descript and api related data which will be globel.

+> Note : If we want change some special pages data or title,descript, api etc. For this we can matadata for the specific page.